andyaiken/forgesteel/to do.md

     * Add a retainer feature
 * Hero Builder:
   * Auto-create heroes
-  * Conduit piety should only show domains the hero has
-    * This probably requires a new feature type
   * Revenants should have 3 ancestry points if small

 ### Library

-* Set up class editor so you can select a subclass or an ability and edit it separately
+* Set up class editor so you can select a class ability and edit it separately
 * Set up monster group editor so you can select a monster ability and edit it separately
+* It should be possible to create a homebrew subclass / class ability / monster individually

 ### Monster Editor